dmitry-chechotka/Website_Formas/README.md

 ## Extra features implemented:

-- Support for all screen formats
+- Responsive design for all screen sizes
-- Support for mobile devices
+- Mobile device support

 ## Possible future updates for the project: